andrewacashner/hearingfaithms/chapters/chapter-3.md

 and their acuity as literary and theological interpreters in a tradition of "music about music."

-The two earlier versions related to Padilla's 1657 piece are
+The two earlier versions related to Padilla's 1657 piece are these:

-1. the villancico *Cantores de la capilla*, performed for Epiphany at the cathedral of Seville, January 6, 1647, probably set to music by Seville's chapelmaster Luis Bernardo Jalón; and
+1. The villancico *Cantores de la capilla*, performed for Epiphany at the cathedral of Seville, January 6, 1647, probably set to music by Seville's chapelmaster Luis Bernardo Jalón.
+   Only the poetic text survives in a printed leaflet (the single exemplar is preserved in a binder's collection in Puebla).[^Jalon-Cantores-pliego]

-2. an even earlier setting of *Voces, las de la capilla* by Francisco de Santiago, Jalón's predecessor at Seville Cathedral, composed some time before Santiago's death in 1644.
+2. An even earlier setting of *Voces, las de la capilla* by Francisco de Santiago, Jalón's predecessor at Seville Cathedral, composed some time before Santiago's death in 1644.

-For the 1647 *Cantores*, only the poetic text survives in a printed leaflet.[^Jalon-Cantores-pliego]
-For Santiago's setting, all that survives is the incipit of the text and a description of the voicing, in the catalog of the music collection of King João (John) IV of Portugal.
-[@JohnIV:Catalog, caixão 26, no. 674; see also @Ribeiro:JohnIV.]
+   All that survives is the incipit of the text and a description of the voicing, in the catalog of the music collection of King João (John) IV of Portugal.[@JohnIV:Catalog, caixão 26, no. 674; see also @Ribeiro:JohnIV.]

 [^Jalon-Cantores-pliego]:
 *Villancicos qve se cantaron en la S. Iglesia Metropolytana de Seville, en los